Sync Port services to incident.io

 Prerequisites

-• A Service blueprint in Port to represent the service entities you want to sync to incident.io.
-You should already have one installed during the onboarding process.
+Serviceblueprint in Port to represent the service entities you want to sync to incident.io.
+You should already have one installed during the onboarding process. - For the custom GitHub workflow: A GitHub repository and Port's GitHub integration or Port's GitHub Ocean integration installed in your account.

 You need admin access to your incident.io organization to create API keys.
 If you don't have admin access, contact your incident.io administrator to create the API key for you.